Toys “R” Us wants you for Christmas.

 Our Christmas Eve services are planned months in advance, staff is out in full force, we employ hundreds of volunteers, we give a present to all in attendance (usually a book to serve a spiritual search or journey), and we offer a treat (like cookies and hot cocoa) after the service.

-This year we will offer 18 services over six days and four campuses; you can even check out the Christmas at Meck page of our website to see how we’re promoting for the services and recruiting volunteers.
+This year we will offer 26 services over five days and five campuses.
+You can check out the Christmas at Meck page of our website to see how we’re promoting for the services and recruiting volunteers.

 So how big are we going to make it?